 For instance, take the derogatory slur often used to degrade gay men.
 The f-word has been normalized and used repeatedly by many people.
 The slur was first created due to the dark times where people who publicly announced their sexuality were burned and rolled up.
 Not only were the events terrible, but it creates a stereotype when it is intended as an insult.

 In the article made by violencepreventionworks.org, 93 percent of teenagers hear derogatory words about sexual orientation every now and then.
 Undoubtedly, a large proportion of those who said it do not know the devastating past behind those words.
-Since people assume the word is a form of slang and use it on their free will without any repercussions.
+Since people assume the word is a form of slang and use it of their free will without any repercussions.
 Using slurs made to offend and slander the LGBTQ+ without knowing the reason for its creation is very mindless.

 With less ignorance towards the LGBTQ+, less bullying and harassment will transpire against the students who have come out.
-A large majority of students who openly come out are attacked by the peers that do not support or agree with their sexual orientation.
+A large majority of students who openly come out are attacked by peers that do not support or agree with their sexual orientation.

 Using these lessons, schools can create a better accepting environment for those willing to come out.
 High school students across the nation in homes with unaccepting and judgmental families are struggling to find support.
-Additionally, students who are in a homophobic household will likely be influenced from their parents mentality.
+Additionally, students who are in a homophobic household will likely be influenced by their parent’s mentality.
 Using the mindset that comes from their relatives, they could feel stressed and anxious from the lack of support surrounding them.
-This could lead to detrimental occurrences such as suicide, self harm and depression.
+This could lead to detrimental occurrences such as suicide, self-harm and depression.
 Bad mental health can arise from such an impactful negative atmosphere.
-If those people know that there are others looking out for them close by, it will help tremendously.
+If those people know that there are others looking out for them to close by, it will help tremendously.
 Giving a platform that educates students on a deeper level can help these kids gain an opinion and understanding of their own.